Ausangate Trek To Rainbow Mountain 4 Days

 Explore the beauty of Ausangate Mountain and its snow-covered peaks—so white you’ll hardly believe your eyes.

-Your Ausangate & Rainbow Mountain Trek adventure begins at 4:00 a.m. with a scenic drive from Cusco to the small community of Upis, where you’ll enjoy a delicious breakfast prepared by our talented chef.
+Your Ausangate to Rainbow Mountain Trek adventure begins at 4:00 a.m. with a scenic drive from Cusco to the small community of Upis, where you’ll enjoy a delicious breakfast prepared by our talented chef.

 We’ll begin the trek with a slow, steady ascent to help your body acclimate.
 As we get closer to the base of Ausangate Glacier, you’ll admire the northeast face of the mighty snowcapped peak.